Same-Day Virtual & Telehealth Appointments — North Carolina

 Does Insurance Cover Telehealth ADHD Treatment?

-Most major insurance plans in North Carolina cover telehealth psychiatric services, including ADHD evaluations and ongoing medication management.
 Since telehealth expansion during the pandemic, commercial insurers, Medicaid, and Medicare have largely maintained coverage parity for video-based psychiatric appointments.

 Insurance Accepted at Pinnacle BHW: